mazon1/Web-Scraping/index.md

         download_images(dest, urls=results.attrgot('contentUrl'))

-## Chaecking if our folder has images in it:
+## Checking if our folder has images in it:

 fns = get_image_files(path)